 For more information and guidance on using Local Search Grid, visit the dedicated section in our Help Center.

-A Google My Business Audit lets you quickly assess the status of your Google My Business listing and how it compares to your top online competitors.
+A Google Business Profile Audit lets you quickly assess the status of your Google Business Profile listing and how it compares to your top online competitors.
+Google Business Profile Audit tells you a lot about your business when you’re learning to use BrightLocal.

-If you don’t want your address to be shown in your Google My Business listing, you’ll need to change it in your listing and not in BrightLocal as we don’t currently feed data into Google My Business.
-You can find information on how to create and change a Google My Business listing here.
+If you don’t want your address to be shown in your Google Business Profile listing, you’ll need to change it in your listing and not in BrightLocal as we don’t currently feed data into Google Business Profile.
+You can find information on how to create and change a Google Business Profile listing here.

-It’s worth mentioning that when analyzing your Google My Business Audit report, because you won’t be displaying your address in your Google My Business listing but you’re required to add it to set up your BrightLocal Location, this will likely be flagged as an error in the ‘NAP Comparison’ section.
-There’s no need to correct this error, just make sure that the information you’re displaying in your Google My Business listing is correct because that’s what searchers will see when they’re looking for your services.
+It’s worth mentioning that when analyzing your Google Business Profile Audit report, because you won’t be displaying your address in your Google Business Profile listing but you’re required to add it to set up your BrightLocal Location, this will likely be flagged as an error in the ‘NAP Comparison’ section.
+There’s no need to correct this error, just make sure that the information you’re displaying in your Google Business Profile listing is correct because that’s what searchers will see when they’re looking for your services.

-For more information and guidance on using Google My Business Audit, visit the dedicated section in our Help Center.
+For more information and guidance on using Google Business Profile Audit, visit the dedicated section in our Help Center.

 As you can imagine, the process of identifying which citations a business already has, and improving their consistency, is a lengthy and sometimes tedious process.